 Fucus vesiculosus can tolerate desiccation until the water content is reduced to ~30%.
 If desiccation occurs beyond this level, irreversible damage occurs.
 Individuals at the top of the shore probably live at the upper limit of their physiological tolerance and therefore, are likely to be unable to tolerate increased desiccation and would be displaced by more physiologically tolerant species.
 Tolerance to this pressure is likely to vary on a geographical scale.
 Gylle et al. (2009) found that Fucus vesiculosus populations that occur naturally in fully saline conditions had a higher emersion stress tolerance compared to brackish populations.
 Early life history stages are more susceptible to this pressure compared to adults (Henry & Van Alstyne, 2004).
 Germlings are, however, protected from desiccation by the canopy of adults.
 Brawley & Jonhnson (1991) showed that germling survival under the adult canopy was close to 100% whereas survival on the adjacent bare rock was close to 0% during exposure to aerial conditions.
+Fucus serratus is more susceptible to desiccation than other Fucus species that are located further up the shore and subjected more frequently to aerial exposure (Schonbeck & Norton, 1978).
+In experiments, (Schonbeck & Norton, 1978) Fucus serratus did not survive transplantation further up the shore, e.g. in the Fucus spiralis belt.
+The critical water content for Fucus serratus is estimated at 40% with water losses past this point causing irreversible damage.
+Beer et al. (2014) found that Fucus serratus could not regain any positive photosynthetic rates after rehydrating from 10% water content.

 Sensitivity assessment.
+This lagoonal biotope IR.LIR.Lag.AscSpAs occurs in the shallow sublittoral.
+However, lagoons are isolated water bodies and may experience changes in water level due to changes in inflow from the sea or rivers, periods of drought or human interference (e.g. drainage) and the pressure is considered relevant.
 Desiccation and the associated osmotic stress, especially when combined with high temperatures can cause mortalities (Pearson et al., 2009).
 The sensitivity of the characterizing species to emersion pressure will depend on the health and demography of individual populations, with germlings being most vulnerable life stage to this pressure.
 Ascophyllum nodosum has a level of resistance to an increase in emersion.
-However, an increase in the emergence time for a year is likely to change in the height of the biotope on the shore, with the top of the biotope being most sensitive to change as it is already at the upper tolerance limits.
-Conversely, a decrease in emergence may allow the biotope to increase its extent up the shore.
-Overall, an increase in emergence is likely to see all of the biotopes on the shore shifting downwards.
-Ascophyllum nodosum can take as many as twelve years to recover, with the return of ecosystem function taking considerably longer.
-Therefore, the resistance of this biotope has been assessed as 'Low' and resilience as 'Low' so that sensitivity is assessed as 'High' to changes in emergence regime at the pressure benchmark.
+An increase in the emergence time for a year is likely to change in the height of the biotope on the shore, and exposure the biotope to intertidal conditions.
+It is likely to transition into an intertidal equivalent (e.g. LR.LLR.F.Asc) over time.
+Conversely, a decrease in emergence may allow the biotope to increase its extent up the shore, although its lower limit may be lost.
+Nevertheless, the change in the biotope within a year (the benchmark) may be small and the dominant canopy may not be lost.
+Therefore, resistance is assessed as 'Medium'.
+Hence, resilience is probably also 'Medium' and sensitivity is assessed as 'Medium'.